alecmus/lecnet/README.md

 Build.

 ## USING THE LIBRARY
+Usage guidelines are available in-code in the respective header files.
+Below are minimalistic example programs.

 ### TCP/IP Server
 Below is sample code for implementing a TCP/IP server (with default parameters):